bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 ## Use case examples

-Here are just a few examples of common use cases.
+Here are just a few examples of common use cases of `<b-overlay>`.

+Please refer to the [Accessibility section](#accessibility) for additional details and concerns.

 ### Fancy loading button